Cuyo, Palawan: Culture

 Despite its long history Cuyo has held back the hands of time and preserved its rich cultural heritage preserved since more than 350 years.

 The tipano band, a flute and drum marching band that is more similar to a corps of drums or a fife and drum corps, and the de kwerdas (string band), supply background music on important social occasions.
 They also accompany singers and render dance music like the pinundo-pundo.
 The tipano is reserved for the ati-ati, sinulog, and komedya.

 Both ensembles use available instruments and instrumentalists.
 The tipano core is basically two drums and four to seven transverse mouth flutes with six finger-holes.
 One or two tipano "nga maite" (small flutes) and three or four tipano "nga mabael" (larger flutes) are played with a redublante (snare drum), bombo (single tenor or bass drum), and sometimes a pair of platilyo.
 The de kwerdas has two or three sabel, and occasionally a guitar, a bajo (six-stringed bass), a banjo, and a banduria, with the occasional flutes and percussion (in modern ensembles an electric guitar is also used).
 In Cuyonon music the "akompanimento" refers to the harmonic accompaniment-principal or "primera" to the first or highest voice, and "segunda" to the second.

 The Cuyonon youth celebrate love with song during the post-harvest courting season.
 The Cancion, a popular serenade, is sung with the strumming of a five - or six-stringed guitar in the distinctive punctual manner.
 Parting is a familiar concern in Cuyunon love songs.
 Examples of love songs are "Napopongao Ako", "Ang Gegma", "Ploning", "Daragang Taga Cuyo", "Konsomision", "Ako Maski Bayan", "Tiis Manong Pido", "Nagpamasiar Ako", and "Komosta".

 Cuyonon dances have evolved from native and Spanish influences.
 Among these are the Pastores (the Christmas dance of the sheppherds), the Chotis (from the German schothische), Lanceros de Cuyo (local French guadrille), Birginia (Virginia reel or square dance), Paraguanen (a romantic comic duet), and La Jota Paragua (a Castillan-type jota using bamboo castanets and manton).
 The island is known for the Mazurka de Cuyo, a social dance with characteristic mazurka steps.
 Another popular dance is the Pinundo-pundo, a stylish wedding dance marked by sudden pauses, its first two parts, featuring solo dances of the boy and the girl, are followed by the suring, a love play between the couple.

-The Cuyonon have developed the art of merging song, dance, and drama.
-Cuyo's Sayaw is a colorful enactment of a story heightened by the music of a string band.
-It is presented by five pairs of youth arranged in two lines, fully costumed and made up, and bearing props like flowers, crowns, and even knives.
-After an introductory dance, the leading couple proceed to relate the tale, sometimes using verse.
-The topic may be anything, from everyday occurrences to special events like winning the sweepstakes.
-This story is then interpreted in dance and ended with a finale.
+The Cuyonon have developed a distinctive performing art that combines song, dance, and drama.
+Known as the *Sayaw*, it is a colorful narrative performance accompanied by the music of a string band.
+The presentation typically features five pairs of young performers arranged in two lines, dressed in full costume and makeup, and carrying props such as flowers, crowns, and occasionally knives.
+After an opening dance, the lead couple narrates the story—sometimes in verse.
+The themes may range from everyday experiences to notable events, such as winning a sweepstakes.
+The narrative is then interpreted through dance, culminating in a choreographed finale.